aasim-maverick/aasim-maverick.github.io/_posts/2025-06-01-The-Project.md

 ## Proof of concept

-I have done some early work in the direction of this project and have coded some prototypes for the deliverables I enlisted above.
+I have done some early work toward this project and have coded some prototypes for the deliverables I enlisted above.
 Benchmarking from these prototypes have shown exciting results.

 For instance, using `DMP.factor_list()` on a large polynomial: